Oirats: Early history

-One of the earliest mentions of the Oirat people, in a historical text, can be found in The Secret History of the Mongols, a 13th century chronicle of Genghis Khan's rise to power.
-In “The Secret History”, the Oirats are counted among the "forest people", and are said to live under the rule of a shaman-chief known as bäki.
+One of the earliest mentions of the Oirat people, in a historical text, can be found in the Secret History of the Mongols, a 13th-century chronicle of Genghis Khan's rise to power.

+In the Secret History, the Oirats are counted among the "forest people", and are said to live under the rule of a shaman-chief known as bäki.
 They lived in Tuva and the Mongolian Khövsgöl Province; the Oirats moved south in the 14th century.

-In one famous passage, the Oirat chief Quduqa Bäki used a yada, or 'thunder stone', to unleash a powerful storm on Genghis' army.
+In one famous passage, the Oirat chief Qutuqa Beki used a yada, or 'thunder stone', to unleash a powerful storm on Genghis' army.
 The magical ploy backfired, however, when an unexpected wind blew the storm back towards him.
-During the early stages of Genghis' rise to power, the Oirats under Bäki fought against Genghis but were defeated.
-The Oirats would then fully submit to Mongol rule after their ally, Jamukha (Genghis' childhood friend and later rival), was killed.
-Subject to the Khan, the Oirats would turn themselves into a loyal and formidable faction of the Mongol war machine.
-In 1207, Jochi (the eldest son of Genghis) subjugated the forest tribes, including the Oirats and the Yenisei Kyrgyz; the Great Khan gave those peoples to his son, Jochi, and had one of his daughters, Checheygen, marry chief Bäki (or his son).
-There were notable Oirats in the Mongol Empire, such as Arghun Agha and his son, Nowruz.
+During the early stages of Genghis' rise to power, the Oirats fought against Genghis but were defeated.
+The Oirats would then fully submit to Mongol rule after their ally, Jumukha, Genghis' childhood friend and later rival, was killed.

+Subject to the Khan, the Oirats turned themselves into a loyal and formidable faction of the Mongol war machine.
+In 1207, Jochi, the eldest son of Genghis, subjugated the forest tribes, including the Oirats and the Yenisei Kyrgyz; the Great Khan gave those peoples to his son, Jochi, and had one of his daughters, Checheygen, marry chief Khudukh-bäki (or his son).
+There were notable Oirats in the Mongol Empire, such as Arghun Agha and his son, Nawruz.

-In 1256, a group of the Oirats under Bukha-Temür (Mongolian: Буха-Төмөр, Бөхтөмөр) joined Hulagu's expedition to Iran, and fought against the Hashshashins and Abbasids in Persia.
-The Ilkhan Hulagul and his successor, Abagha, resettled them in Turkey.
+In 1256, a group of the Oirats under Bukha-Temür (Mongolian: Буха-Төмөр, Бөхтөмөр) joined Hulagu's expedition against the Abbasids and participated in the Mongol campaign against the Nizaris in Iran.
 Then, they took part in the Second Battle of Homs, where the Mongols were defeated.
 The majority of the Oirats, who were left behind, supported Ariq Böke against Kublai in the Toluid Civil War.
 Kublai defeated his younger brother, and they entered the service of the victor.

-In 1295, more than 10,000 Oirats under Targhai Khurgen (son-in-law of the Borjigin family) fled Syria (then under the Mamluks), as they were despised by both Muslim Mongols and local Turks.
-They were well-received by Egypt’s Sultan, Al-Adil Kitbugha, himself of Oirat origin.
-Ali Pasha (the governor of Baghdad and head of an Oirat ruling family) would then go on to murder Ilkhan Arpa Keun, resulting in the disintegration of Mongol Persia.
+In 1295, more than 10,000 Oirats under Targhai Khurgen, son-in-law of the Borjigin family, fled Syria, then under the Mamluks, as they were despised by both Muslim Mongols and local Turks.
+They were well-received by Egypt's Sultan, Al-Adil Kitbugha, himself of Oirat origin.
+Ali Pasha, the governor of Baghdad and head of an Oirat ruling family, went on to murder Ilkhan Arpa Keun, resulting in the disintegration of Mongol Persia.
 Since the Oirats were near both the Chagatai Khanate and the Golden Horde, they had strong ties with them, and many Mongol khans had Oirat wives.